Toyota Repair in Boulder, CO. Call (303) 449-8949 to Book a Free Initial Auto Repair Assessment.

 Why does my Toyota need the timing belt replaced?

 Timing chains are made of steel and do not have specific replacement intervals.
-Timing belts are made from rubber, nylon, polyurethane, carbon and fiberglass and are meant to be replaced at specific time or mileage intervals.
-Timing belts used to be replaced at 60,000 miles, but with the advancement of timing belt materials some can last up to 120,000 miles now.
-On many models when the timing belt breaks it can cause extensive damage to your engine.
-Timing belt replacement is a maintenance repair that should be planned and budgeted for.
-Usually it’s more cost effective to replace other engine components at the same time when replacing the timing belt.
+They are made from rubber, nylon, polyurethane, carbon and fiberglass and are meant to be replaced at specific time or mileage intervals.
+They used to be replaced at 60,000 miles, but with the advancement of timing belt materials some can last up to 120,000 miles now.
+When it breaks it can damage your engine.
+Replacing a Timing belt is a maintenance repair that should be planned for.
+It’s more cost effective to replace other engine components at the same time when replacing the timing belt.
 Instead of giving a cheaper over the phone quote in order to “get you in, we quote the entire job up front so you know what to expect.
 But we treat each case differently: you may not absolutely need some other parts depending on their wear and your budget.

 Why does my truck “feel loose” in the mountains?